Nike Borzov: Biography

 In 1997, along with the release of the album Puzzle, the song "The Horse" hit the rotation of the radio stations, provoking the public's anticipated interest and heated discussions.
 According to the plot of the composition, a small horse carries cocaine.
-In his own comments, the musician explains the meaning of the song: "A person drives himself into certain frames, thinks out a certain order of things, which later can not change.
+In his own comments, the musician explains the meaning of the song: "A person drives themselves into certain frames, thinks out a certain order of things, which later can not change.
 He has responsibilities: a family that needs to be supported, work that you need to go to support a family, a dacha on which you need to do something every week, a car in which you have to pick one to go to that very dacha, etc. A man is a work horse, a horse man, a cart carrying his own happiness, a horse carrying cocaine."
 After several bans on the air, the word cocaine was replaced with different sounds and other words, for example clay, niacoc (cocaine on the contrary), which again was a win-win producer's move, as it attracted even more unhealthy interest of the public to "forbidden" and now encrypted topics.
-According to Nike, the song was written during the service in the army and "was dictated by the circumstances in which I existed there."
+According to Nike, the song was written during army service and "was dictated by the circumstances in which I existed there."
 Nike claims that he did not try cocaine, but instead prefers sports and fishing.
 "I just used a word that I liked.
-It was possible to use any other "ines" in the song, but, in my opinion, cocaine fits better".
+It was possible to use any other "lines" in the song, but, in my opinion, cocaine fits better".
 In 2000, his fourth studio album, Superman was released.

-After a fairly successful album Splinter, released in 2002, the singer for a few years fell silent, devoting himself to the family and various outside projects.
+After a fairly successful album Splinter, released in 2002, the singer for a few years fell silent, devoting himself to family and various outside projects.
 For example, in 2003 he performed the main role in the play Nirvana by Yuri Grymov, where he played Kurt Cobain.

-In January 2008, the musician presented to the public the song "Wind", a fast melodic songs with a dark romantic lyrics, which Abanin Michael was immediately removed the video.
+In January 2008, the musician presented to the public the song "Wind", a fast melodic song with dark romantic lyrics, which Abanin Michael was immediately removed the video.
 The video got into the rotation of the TV channel "A-One", The Internet version of the video soon appeared on the website of the magazine Poster.
 In November 2008, he finished recording the original soundtrack to the audiobook of Hunter S. Thompson's Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream, which he himself had announced in tandem with Arkhip Ahmeleevym.